QuantiusBenignus/BlahST/README.md

 </details>

 ---
+#### Contributing

+- Could be as simple as starting a new discussion with an idea to expand the use case scenarios for BlahST. ( For example [use BlahST to ask Gemini questions](https://github.com/QuantiusBenignus/BlahST/discussions/13))
+- Or send a PR for a new feature that substantially enhances BlahST

 #### Credits
 * Open AI (for [Whisper](https://github.com/openai/whisper))
 * Georgi Gerganov and community ( for Whisper's C/C++ port [whisper.cpp](https://github.com/ggerganov/whisper.cpp))